Longmeix/GraphUIL/README.md

 ```

 ## 2. Repository Structure
-- data/: contains the processed dataset Douban-Weibo, provided by Siyuan Chen
+- data/: contains the processed data.
     - graph/: `adj_s.pkl, adj_t.pkl`: adjacency matrices of the source network and the target network.
               `embeds.pkl`: textual input features of two networks.
     - label/: anchor files, train_test_0.x.pkl split the training anchors at ratios range from 0.1 to 0.9.

+    The dataset dataDouban-Weibo is provided by the PHD strudent Siyuan Chen.
+If you use the data, please cite the following paper.
 More details refer to [INFUNE](https://github.com/hilbert9221/INFUNE).

+     ```
+    @inproceedings{chen2020infune,
+        title={A Novel Framework with Information Fusion and Neighborhood Enhancement for User Identity Linkage}, author={Chen, Siyuan and Wang, Jiahai and Du, Xin and Hu, Yanqing}, booktitle={24th European Conference on Artificial Intelligence (ECAI)}, pages={1754--1761},
+        year={2020}
+    }
+    ```

 - logs/: saving logs
 - models/: contains loss function and metric for evaluation.
     - base.py